Robot-assisted surgery is when a doctor guides small robotic arms through tiny incisions. It allows for greater range of motion than regular surgery.

 - Less scarring

 Many adult and child surgeries can be done using this method.
 Some examples are:

 - Cholecystectomy —removal of the gallbladder

-- Bariatric —procedure to treat obesity and reduce the size of the stomach
+- Bariatric —reduces the size of the stomach to treat obesity

 - Heller myotomy—procedure on the lower esophageal sphincter